Stekeblad/stekeblad.optimizely.analyzers/ReadMe.md

 [extension to Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=Stekeblad.optianalyzers) for use with all your projects and as a
 [NuGet package](https://nuget.optimizely.com/package/?id=Stekeblad.Optimizely.Analyzers)
-to bring the analyzer to everyone working on a project!
+to bring the analyzer to everyone working on a project.

-## Currently available analyzers
+## Available analyzers

+Here are a quick overview of some of the things the analyzers test for:

 - Content types without inheriting base class or being decorated with ContentTypeAttribute, the attribute is missing the GUID property, the GUID is invallid or used on multiple content types
 - Properties in content types that lacks the virtual keyword
-- Incomplete definition of Initializable modules (needs to both implement interface and decorate with attribute)
+- Incomplete definition of Initializable modules (needs to both implement interface and be decorated with attribute)
 - Incomplete definition of Scheduled jobs (needs both base type and attribute)
 - Incorrect usage of selection factories (e.g. SelectOne/SelectManyAttribute)
 - Usage of the legacy DataFactory class (Only CMS version 10+)